 On my last day, Ninel appeared gracious.

 “Congratulations Olu.
 Nobody deserves it more than you.
-I have never met anybody work harder than you,” said my nemesis.
+I have never known anybody work harder than you,” said my nemesis.

 But Ninel’s gracious words were not in consonance with her subsequent actions.
 As a financial advisor I was responsible for maintaining a portfolio of wealthy clients among a network of branches and while advisors maintained an office at the headquarters, they had unrestricted access to use the retail branches to meet clients upon request.
 If there was any protocol, the advisor merely needed to inform branch staff they would be there meeting clients.
 Because banking atmosphere was typically congenial, this never posed a problem.
 Until Ninel violated typical bank camaraderie.